Jose01000111/osTicket-Install/README.md

 <h2>Install osTicket on an Azure VM</h2>

-- ### Steps to Install osTicket on an Azure VM
+- ### Install osTicket on an Azure VM

 - ####  Step 1: Deploy an Azure Virtual Machine
-    Open Azure and navigate to Virtual Machines.

-    Create Windows Server VM.

-    Select a Standard_B2s instance or better.

-    Enable public IP access for remote connection.

-    Choose RDP (Windows) for authentication.

-    Deploy the VM and wait for provisioning to complete.
+ I logged into Azure, went to Virtual Machines, and deployed a Windows Server VM using a Standard_B2s instance.
+I enabled public IP access and chose RDP for remote authentication.
+I waited for the VM to finish provisioning.

 - #### Step 2: Connect to the VM

-  Use Remote Desktop (RDP) to log in.
+Once the VM was ready, I connected to it using Remote Desktop Protocol (RDP) to access the server environment.

 <p align="center">
 <img src="https://i.imgur.com/sPQWrFD.png" alt="osTicket logo"/>
 </p>

+***

 - #### Step 3: Install Required Software Stack
+I installed IIS, MySQL, and PHP on the server to prepare it for osTicket.
+I verified that both the web server and the database were running properly.
 [osTicket Installation Zipfile](https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD)

- Install IIS, MySQL, and PHP.

 <p align="center">
 <img src="https://i.imgur.com/P6KaEcz.png" alt="osTicket logo"/>
 </p>

-    Verify that the web server and database are functioning correctly.
+***

 - #### Step 4: Download and Configure osTicket
      Download the latest osTicket release.